Bud Powell: Early life

 Powell was born in Harlem, New York, United States, in 1924.
 The birthdate on his birth certificate was incorrectly listed as 1922.
 Zachary, his grandfather, was a flamenco guitarist and Spanish-American War veteran.
 His father William was a stride pianist.

-Powell began to take classical piano lessons at the age of five.
-His teacher, hired by his father, was a West Indian man named William Rawlins.
+Powell began taking classical piano lessons at the age of five.
+His piano teacher, hired by his father, was a West Indian man named William Rawlins.
 As Powell was an altar boy at a Catholic church in Harlem, he also learned to play church organ.
-At 10 years of age, Powell showed interest in swing music, and he first appeared in public at a rent party, where he mimicked Fats Waller's playing style.
+At 10 years of age, Powell showed interest in swing music, and he first appeared in public at a rent party, where he emulated the playing styles of Fats Waller and Art Tatum, (the latter of whom became Powell's idol).
 He enrolled in classical music competitions but was admired by jazz musicians and shifted toward jazz after leaving DeWitt Clinton High School.

 The first jazz composition that he mastered was James P. Johnson's "Carolina Shout", but at an early age Powell developed an interest in adapting Broadway songs to jazz improvisation.
 His father made private tape recordings of him from 1934 to 1939; for these he played classical music and jazz standards.
 According to Francis Paudras, a friend of Powell's who heard the recordings, he had already developed his characteristic right-hand-focused approach to piano by that point.

 Bud became a friend of fellow jazz pianist Elmo Hope during his childhood.
 Powell and Hope performed hymns and Bach compositions for Hope's mother, who had a piano at her home, but also experimented with harmonic ideas such as flattened fifths.
 Powell's younger brother by seven years, Richie Powell, learned piano as well.
 The nickname "Bud," given to him by Richie, was a corruption of "brother".

 Older brother William played trumpet and violin and brought Bud, by now 15 years old, into his band.
 With this experience, Bud began a professional career; his first gig was as an accompanist for jazz singer Valaida Snow.
 Powell also appeared in performances at Coney Island and Canada Lee's Chicken Coop and played with a group known as the Sunset Royals.